podnov/wire-cucumber/README.md

 Then the request at invocation index {int} should have had body {string}
 Then the request at invocation index {int} should have had an empty body Then the request at invocation index {int} should have had body records:
-Then the request at invocation state {string} should have had body:
+Then the request at scenario state {string} should have had body:
-Then the request at invocation state {string} should have had body {string}
+Then the request at scenario state {string} should have had body {string}
-Then the request at invocation state {string} should have had an empty body Then the request at invocation state {string} should have had body records:
+Then the request at scenario state {string} should have had an empty body Then the request at scenario state {string} should have had body records:

 Then the request should have had header {string} absent Then the request should have had header {string} containing {string}